 So far, deals have been secured with 17 developers for the delivery of over 1,600 homes across 10 council areas through this version of the initiative.

-This supports around 2,000 jobs in the construction industry and wider economy.
 Over 1,000 homes are completed, with hundreds more in the pipeline across the country.

 More information about the National Housing Trust is available on the SFT website.